10 Best Colleges in Hyderabad to pursue an MBA Degree

 On the backdrop of the above information answer the questions given :

-Anirban, Biswajit, Charbak, Dibyendu and Emon were five good friends since their Jadavpur University days, and were having an offshore posting in Manila for M/s CTS for the last few years.
+Anirban, Biswajit, Charbak, Dibyendu and Emon have been five good friends since their Jadavpur University days and have had an offshore posting in Manila for M/s CTS for the last few years.
 They were all Bengalis and shared the same bachelor accommodation in Manila.
 The CTS South-East Asia Team Head Mr Chatterjee brought them a big earthen pot of rasgullas from Kolkata as a personal gift during his Manila visit on a Saturday.

 They decided to enjoy the delicacy rare for a resident of Manila, on Sunday, an off day for them.
 They kept the pot in the refrigerator.

-Next morning, on the Sunday, during breakfast time the five friends found that only one-eight of the original number of rasgullas remained in the pot.
+The next morning, on Sunday, during breakfast time the five friends found that only one-eighth of the original number of rasgullas remained in the pot.

 a) Emon ate the rasgullas before Dibyendu did